ERPFlow — API-First Multi-Tenant SaaS ERP with EU E-Invoicing

 Multi-tenant architecture

-Every query is tenant-scoped at the database layer, not in application code — the kind of isolation where a bug in a controller can't leak data across organizations.
-Role-based access (owner / admin / member) is enforced at the same layer.
-Invitations use a token flow with email verification.
+Every query is tenant-scoped in the database itself — PostgreSQL row-level security, deny-by-default, around two hundred policies — not in application code, so a bug in a handler can't leak data across organizations.
+Sign-in covers email, magic-link and Google; role-based access (owner / admin / member) is enforced at the same database layer; invitations use a token flow with email verification.

 EU-compliant e-invoicing

-Every invoice exports to Peppol BIS Billing 3.0 (UBL 2.1 XML) natively — the EU standard for cross-border B2B invoicing.
-PDF generation for offline copies works alongside the XML export.
+Every invoice exports to Peppol BIS Billing 3.0 (UBL 2.1 XML) natively — the EU standard for cross-border B2B invoicing — with a readiness check that flags missing fields before export, and PDF generation for offline copies alongside the XML.

 Per-seat Stripe billing

-Subscriptions via Stripe Checkout, with seat enforcement on invite and a customer portal for self-service billing.
+Subscriptions via Stripe Checkout, seat enforcement on invite, mid-cycle seat changes, a past-due grace window, and a customer portal with billing history for self-service.
 Webhooks keep seat counts in sync.

 Enterprise-grade audit trail

-Every create / update / delete is captured in an activity log, searchable by user, entity and action — the kind of observability SMBs rarely get outside of enterprise tools.
+Every create / update / delete lands in an activity log, searchable by user, entity and action, with immutable movement trails on inventory and assets — the kind of observability SMBs rarely get outside enterprise tools.

 Bulk operations and data mobility

-Multi-select bulk operations (delete, activate, status change) across all major entity types, plus CSV import/export — so teams migrating from spreadsheets or other tools aren't starting from zero.
+Multi-select bulk operations across all major entity types, CSV import/export on every entity, and one-click organization backups — both a data export and a streaming archive of every uploaded file — so teams migrating from spreadsheets aren't starting from zero, and can always take their data with them.

 The result